ragilmi/Numerical-Method-Final-Project/README.md

 ---

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute as needed.

----

 ## Contributions
 Contributions and suggestions are welcome!
 Please open an issue or submit a pull request if you'd like to contribute.